mjcarnaje/smart-doc/README.md

-# SmartDocument

-The SmartDocument Backend is a robust system designed to process, analyze, and enable interactive searching and chatting with documents, including scanned PDFs and non-searchable text files.
+The SmartDocument Backend is a comprehensive system designed to process, analyze, and facilitate interactive searching and chatting with documents, including scanned PDFs and non-searchable text files.

 ## Table of Contents